-The National Institute of General Medical Sciences has proposed that four areas of expertise are central to successful doctoral training programs.
-The GSBS has adopted, extended and integrated these learning objectives into our curriculum and research training programs.
-These are specifically assessed during the Qualifying Exam, at each annual TRAC meeting, and at the Dissertation Defense.
+The Graduate School of Biomedical Sciences has concluded that six areas of expertise are central to successful doctoral training and integrates these learning objectives into its curriculum and research training programs.
+Proficiency in these objectives is specifically assessed during the Qualifying Exam, at each annual TRAC meeting, and at the Dissertation Defense.

-Demonstrates substantial and up to date core knowledge of broad areas in basic biomedical, translational, or clinical research applicable to their area of study.
+- Demonstrates substantial and up to date core knowledge of broad areas in basic biomedical, translational, or clinical research applicable to their field.

-Can design, carry out, and interpret research projects that generate new knowledge that advances the biomedical sciences and human health.
+- Can design, carry out, and interpret research projects that generate new knowledge which advances the biomedical sciences and human health.

-Can articulate the significance of their own work to their chosen research area in both historical and forward-looking contexts.
+- Articulates the significance of their own work to their field in both historical and forward-looking contexts.

-Demonstrates mastery of a range of technical and conceptual approaches used in their selected research area.
+- Demonstrates mastery of a range of technical and conceptual approaches used in their field.

-Their research (data management, research subjects, stewardship of research funds)
+- Their research (data management and sharing, research subjects, stewardship of research funds)

-And advocates for the role of science in medicine and society
+- And advocates for the central role of science in medicine and society